HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 Benefits of EFT

-EFT is really popular in use among businesses and individuals as it provides a lot of advantages:
+EFT is popular in use among businesses and individuals as it provides a lot of advantages:

 EFT eliminates the possibility of misplaced or stolen cheques.
 Because there are strong policies and processes in place to guard against fraud, payments received through the ACH network are regarded as secure.